MegaBedder/my-awesome-lua/README.md

 - [lua-http](https://luarocks.org/modules/daurnimator/http) [[Video]](https://www.youtube.com/watch?v=OeABiyUlAao) - HTTP Library for Lua.
 Supports HTTP(S) 1.0, 1.1 and 2.0; client and server.
 - [lua-websockets](https://github.com/lipp/lua-websockets) - This project provides Lua modules for Websocket Version 13 conformant clients and servers.
 - [Ratchet](https://ratchet.icgood.net/) - The purpose of the ratchet library is to provide in Lua an asynchronous socket control mechanism for large numbers of sockets without using OS-level threads or losing the ease of synchronous socket programming.
+- [Turbo](https://github.com/kernelsauce/turbo) - a framework built for LuaJIT 2 to simplify the task of building fast and scalable network applications.
+It uses a event-driven, non-blocking, no thread design to deliver excellent performance and minimal footprint to high-load applications.
 - [LuaSocket](https://luarocks.org/modules/luarocks/luasocket) [[Doc]](https://htmlpreview.github.io/?https://raw.githubusercontent.com/diegonehab/luasocket/master/doc/index.html) - Network support for the Lua language
 - [lsocket](https://luarocks.org/modules/gunnar_z/lsocket) - simple and easy socket support for lua.
 - [llsocket](https://luarocks.org/modules/mah0x211/llsocket) - low-level socket module [this module is under heavy development]